vilcans/pixel_pen/README.md

 With this tool, you draw pixels.
 See Paint Modes below for information about how the Paint tool affects the pixels.

+### Rectangle

+With the Rectangle tool, you select an rectangular area to fill.
+See Paint Modes below for information about how the Rectangle tool affects the pixels.

 ### Grab

 When you have selected the Grab tool, you can click on a cell to copy it into a brush.